Lauren Duggar Rocks A Snug Blue Dress On Picnic With Josiah, Shows Off Growing Baby Bump

 Happy birthday to the man of my dreams!
 I never knew there existed such a thoughtful, giving, and godly man until I met you!❤️.
 I love your dreamy blue eyes and how they sparkle when you look at me, I love how you can brighten anyone’s day with your humor, l love how many skills and talents you have, I enjoy bragging to people like “my husband can do anything”, I love how you love our babies, and I love how our baby girl reacts to her daddy’s voice by her sweet kicks.
 I am so thankful to be married to such a wonderful husband.
 I Love you sugar!!!???????? #happybirthday #23 #hesmine #amazinghusband #handsome #amazingdaddyof2

 Just recently, Josiah and Lauren spent a little time together enjoying the cool weather.
-The Inquisitr had detailed that the couple went for a walk and also posed for a few pictures where you can see Lauren’s baby bump front and center.
+The Inquisitr had detailed that the couple went for a walk and also posed for a few pictures where viewers could see Lauren’s baby bump front and center.

 There have been more frequent updates on her pregnancy recently and that makes Duggar fans very happy.
 Lauren always seems to have that pregnancy glow every time a photo is snapped.
 Their followers always seem to mention how great she looks.

-The birth of those Duggar babies are coming up quickly.
-In addition to Lauren, Kendra, Anna, and Abbie Duggar are also expecting little girls.
+The births of the Duggar babies are coming up quickly.
+In addition to Lauren, Duggar women Kendra, Anna, and Abbie Duggar are also expecting little girls.
 Abbie and John David are the latest couple who announced that they were expecting a baby.
 This will be their first child together.

-The new season of Counting On will be airing in just two days on October 15.
+The new season of Counting On will begin airing on October 15.
 Fans are more than excited to have the older Duggar siblings back on TLC.
 Of course, babies will be the main theme once again.